LeeMendelowitz/byob-presentations/2014/0225-git_with_confidence/README.md

 * 6df7073 Added Git tutorial links
 ```

-Use the `--all` option to see all commits, not just those reachable from HEAD.
+Use the `--all` option to see all commits reachable from any branch or from the stash.

 ## Git Branches ##